The aggrieved party may apply to Court for the appointment of a Statutory Trustee to sell the disputed property pursuant to the following legislation:

 Applications to appoint a Statutory Trustee are most commonly made when the co-owners of a property cannot agree on how to sell or deal with the property.
 This can be due to circumstances such as:

 - Investment partners looking to dissolve their agreement

 - During bankruptcy when one owner of a property is bankrupt and the others are not

-Statutory trustee applications are often made in bankruptcy situations where one of the co-owners is bankrupt and the other co-owner is not.
-If the non-bankrupt co-owner is unable to raise sufficient funds to purchase the bankrupt estate’s interest in the property, or does not agree to a joint sale of the property, the Trustee may consider an application to Court for the appointment of a Statutory Trustee to sell the property, regardless of whether the non-bankrupt co-owner agrees.
+Where one co-owner is bankrupt, if the other co-owners are unable to raise sufficient funds to purchase the bankrupt estate’s interest in the property, or they do not agree to the joint sale of the property, the Bankruptcy Trustee may apply to Court for the appointment of a Statutory Trustee.
+A Statutory Trustee may sell the property and distribute the funds, regardless of whether the non-bankrupt co-owner agrees.

 Statutory Trustees may be appointed to affect the sale of any residential, commercial or industrial properties that are jointly owned.

 What are the expected outcomes of the appointment of a Statutory Trustee?

 Throughout the appointment of a Statutory Trustee, the Trustee’s primary goal is to realise the value of the property and distribute the proceeds among the owners and any creditors.
 This work begins with the Trustee quantifying the amounts owing to any creditors who hold security over the property, such as mortgages and caveators.
 The trustee will determine the respective ownership interests in the property and obtain vacant possession of the property.

 Statutory Trustees are also responsible for arranging the sale of the property.
 The Trustee will contact various real estate agents and valuers to inspect the property and provide a valuation.
 They may also undertake a marketing campaign for the sale of the property and pay out the valid security interests held over the property.
 The balance of funds held after payment of the selling costs will be distributed among the property owners.